Crucial Marketing KPIs Your Team Needs To Track in 2026

 Performance metrics

-Engagement rate: Engagement rate measures how often your audience actively engages in your content.
+Engagement rate: Engagement rate measures how often your audience actively engages with your content.

 Engagement rate is calculated by dividing the number of engagements (likes, comments, shares) by impressions (the total number of people who saw your post).
 A high engagement percentage indicates your content is interesting, relevant, or valuable to your followers.